AndrewRadev/ghundle/README.md

 description: <description of the hook's effect>
 ```

-Fetching from a remote repo is still not implemented.

 Each hook is written to the relevant `.git/hooks/*` file.
 For example, with the
 abovementioned `ruby-bundler` and `rails-migrations`
 would result in the `.git/hooks/post-merge` file looking like this: